Chirality-induced orbital Edelstein effect in an analytically solvable model: Introduction

-In this paper, we introduce the minimal model for understanding CIOS and CISS.
+In this paper, we introduce the minimal model for understanding the Edelstein effect in chiral materials.
 The unit cell of the considered helix consists of only three $s$ orbitals and extends periodically along one dimension.
 We consider the modern formulation of orbital magnetization for the calculation of the orbital angular momentum to account for inter-site contributions that are crucial for describing the effect in chiral materials properly.
 Since we can describe this system analytically, we are able to reveal the chiral mechanism of CIOS and CISS based on an orbital EE that is orders of magnitude larger than the spin EE.

+This paper is structured as follows.
+First, we introduce the model and analytically calculate the band structure, orbital angular momentum and the orbital Edelstein susceptibility in Sec.~\ref{sec:model}.
+Afterwards, in Sec.~\ref{sec:real}, we discuss the consequences of two important effects present in real materials: dispersion perpendicular to the helix direction and spin-orbit coupling.
+In Sec.~\ref{sec:effectivemodel}, we show that the analytical model can be even further simplified by making use of a constraint between the angular velocity and the velocity along the helix, as in a classical analysis.
+We discuss our results and conclude in Sec.~\ref{sec:conclusion}.